 From my clients and through my training shoe reviews, I’m constantly being asked about which shoes are best for leg day.
 When considering the best shoes for leg day, I think it’s important to break this topic into different performance categories.

 If we can better understand how you plan to train in the shoes, then we can select good leg day shoes for the context of your needs.
-For example, the best leg day shoes for a weathered bodybuilder will generally look different than a more beginner recreational lifter.
+For example, the best leg day shoes for a weathered bodybuilder will generally look different than those for a more beginner recreational lifter.

 Best Training Shoes for Leg Day